spcl/dace/dace/frontend/python/python_supported_features.md

 However, there is currently limited support for strings and char/byte arrays.
 For example, it is not possible to instantiate an (u)int8 array with a string or byte literal.

+### 2.5 Operators
+The DaCe Python-Frontend supports all Python operators.
+The operators are only supported in the context of arithmetic/logical operations among scalar values and DaCe (Numpy-compatible) arrays.
+For example, it is not possible to concatenate 2 strings with the `+` operator.
+The `:=` operator (Named Expression) is parsed as an assignment statement.

+### 2.6 Delimiters
+The DaCe Python-Frontend supports all Python delimiters.
+However, not all uses of those delimiters are supported.
+For example, we do not support lists, sets, and dictionaries.
+Therefore, the delimiters `[, ], {, }` cannot be used to define those datatypes.